minimalparts/TheSheepGame/README.md

 Very importantly, go and find yourself a 'vet' card: for instance, cut someone's picture out of a magazine.
 The best vet is one that all players like the look of.
 The reason for this will become obvious in the course of the game.

 In addition, get yourselves a 6-sided dice.

+**NB:** if you find the sheep very badly drawn, that's because they are.
+If you think you can draw better, send me a pull request with new sheep.

 ## Rules of the game